Strugglemeat/pbobble3/README.md

 * Double tap RIGHT to send cursor to far right (with sound)
 * Hold DOWN to swap between current piece and preview piece (with sound)
 * Aiming guide will become visible when the shot timer warning is displayed

+other changes which aren't reflected in these ASM files:
+* coins not subtracted upon use
+* automatically enter 2P vs mode
+* character select timer increased